Adeyinka-Meduoye/task-manager/README.md

-Task Manager App
+Medus Task Manager App
 Overview
-Task Manager is a Flutter-based mobile application designed to help users organize and manage tasks efficiently.
+Medus Task Manager is a Flutter-based mobile application designed to help users organize and manage tasks efficiently.
 Built with a clean MVVM (Model-View-ViewModel) architecture, it uses Riverpod for state management and go_router for navigation.
 The app allows users to create, edit, delete, and filter tasks by priority and category, view task statistics, and customize settings like theme mode.
 Features

 Task Management: